PurdueElectricRacing/PERterpreter/README.md

 `serial-rx`
   - reads from the global serial device and stores the response in the static response variable.
-Additionally will log to stdout / file output if global SERIAL_LOG_FILE is specified
+Additionally will log to stdout / file output

+`set-timeout`
+  - specifies that the current execution should not run for more than the specified milliseconds.
+Will fail the test if the timeout is reached.

 - RETVAL will be a reserved keyword for the global static result variable